Annual Spring Game Will be Held April 21

 USATSI Gallery - Florida Atlantic @ Wisconsin

-Kiffin came to FAU with extensive college and professional coaching experience and will accelerate the development of the University's ambitions to transform college football in south Florida all while continuing the Owls' football team's classroom successes.
+Few saw the invisible; however Kiffin’s extensive college and professional coaching experience allowed him to see what FAU could be, the impossible.
+That December day he began his task to accelerate the development of the university's ambitions to transform college football in South Florida all while continuing the Owls' football team's classroom successes.

 Kiffin joins the FAU Owls after three seasons at the University of Alabama, where he served as the Tide's offensive coordinator and quarterbacks coach.
 He was a finalist for the Frank Broyles Award in 2014, which goes to the country's best assistant coach.